BEEmod/BEE2-items/README.md

 - BEE2.4 will crash if you are exporting while another folder or file is open that is important to the BEE2.4 compilation process.
 - If you are having problems using BEE2.4, make sure to verify the game cache files of Portal 2 before using a new BEE2.4 Default Pack release. **The issue also could be from another BEE2.4 pack, not just the BEE2.4 Default Pack**
 - It is recommended to have backups from the following Portal 2 folders: `sdk_content`, `portal2_dlc2`, and `bin`, just in case you need to restore your Portal 2 files.
-- You can use the Development Version for other branches, but not at the same time.

 If you need more in-depth explanation of items and styles, or development guides, you may view this on the [BEE2.4 Default Pack wiki](https://github.com/BEEmod/BEE2-items/wiki).
 You can also look at the [BEE2.4 wiki](https://github.com/BEEmod/BEE2.4/wiki) for information on the program itself.